nixon-voxell/apu_final_year_project/investigation_report.typ

 // It is important to write a chapter that clearly explains the project's flow.
 // A thorough understanding of the ground work is necessary in order to write a well-written chapter.

-Achieving visually rich and interactive content in real-time without compromising performance is a key aspect of immersive gameplay.
+// Achieving visually rich and interactive content in real-time without compromising performance is a key aspect of enhancing player engagement.
-This project addresses two major challenges in modern game development: creating dynamic, interactive user experiences and implementing accurate, real-time lighting models.
+// This project addresses two major challenges in modern game development: creating dynamic, interactive user experiences and implementing accurate, real-time lighting models.
-Tackling these challenges requires three key innovations: a compute-centric vector graphics renderer, a programmable approach for developing interactive content, and a performant global illumination technique.
+// Tackling these challenges requires two key innovations: a compute-centric vector graphics renderer and a programmable approach for developing interactive content.

-Calculating *global illumination* is extremely computationally expensive, as it requires simulating how light bounces off surfaces and interacts with the environment.
-Ray tracing is an algorithm that calculates these light interactions by tracing lights from the camera into the scene, following their paths as they bounce off surfaces and interact with materials.
-Each bounce contributes to the final color and lighting of the scene, accounting for reflections, refractions, and scattering.

-Unfortunately, ray tracing is too slow for real-time applications, like games.
-New techniques like light probes and light baking has been employed to approximate global illumination in modern game engines.
-However, the major issue still exists for these techniques --- scalability to larger and more complex scenes.

-*Vector graphics* is a form of computer graphics where visual images are generated from geometric shapes, such as points, lines, curves, and polygons, defined on a Cartesian plane.
+*Vector graphics* is a form of computer graphics where visual images are generated using mathematical formulae @rick2024vector.
+This includes geometric shapes, such as points, lines, curves, and polygons that are defined on a Cartesian plane.
+The use of vector graphics in games can be tracked way back to when computer games was first developed.
+One of the earliest examples of video game, _Tennis for Two_ (shown in @tennis-for-two) uses vector graphics to render their game on a repurposed oscilloscope in 1958 @historyofgames2023.
+It was not long before video games was first commercialized during the 1970s and 1980s, with the release of vector graphics rendered games like _Space Wars_ #cite(<spacewar1997>, form: "prose"), _Battlezone_ #cite(<battlezone1980>, form: "prose"), and _Tac/Scan_ #cite(<tagscan1982>, form: "prose").
+These games showcases the potential of vector-based visuals to achieve fluid and interactive animations.

+#figure(
+  image("assets/Tennis for Two.png"),
+  caption: [Tennis for Two @tennis1958],
+) <tennis-for-two>

+Around this time, graphical processing units (GPU) were also experiencing rapid development and growth.
+In 1989, Silicon Graphics Inc. (SGI) created one of the earliest graphics application programming interfaces (API) OpenGL, which forms the foundation of today’s computer graphics software @evolutiongpu2004.
+As GPU advanced, support for raster graphics improved significantly, leading to a decline in the use of vector-based rendering technology in gaming @vectoringaming.

+Despite the rise of raster graphics, the unique benefits of vector graphics (scalability and precision) continue to offer significant potential in modern game environments.
+Today, vector graphics are rendered using high resolution monitors through the process of rasterization @tian2022survey.
+This necessity led to the rise of algorithms specifically designed to convert mathematically defined shapes into pixels, creating a new domain of computational challenges.
+In addition, there is little to no tool available that effectively integrates vector graphics content into real-time, interactive game environments.
+The absence of such tools has hindered the widespread adoption of vector graphics in modern game development, limiting their use to methods like triangulation @drawinglines2015 and sign distance field @alvin2020rendering due to technical constraints.

+This project addresses the need for a simplified and efficient workflow to integrate vector graphics into video games.

 Vector graphics are often used in situations where scalability and precision are essential.
 Common applications include: logos, typography, diagrams, charts, motion graphics, etc.
 Examples of softwares that generates or uses vector graphics content includes Adobe Illustrator, Adobe After Effects, Affinity Publisher, Graphite, and many more.
 Vector graphics is also used in a wide range of file formats including Scalable Vector Graphics (SVG), Portable Document Format (PDF), TrueType Font (TTF), OpenType Font (OTF), etc.
 However, these formats are rarely used in the game industry directly (they are often preprocessed into some other formats, i.e. triangulation or signed distance fields [SDF]), as game engines are often only tailored towards rendering triangles and bitmap textures instead of paths and curves that we see in the vector graphics formats.